Hou-Kaiyuan/CourseCompass/README.md

 #### Heroku Demo Deployment (Iteration 2)
 [heroku-iter2](https://course-compass-iter2-ea6d54216710.herokuapp.com)
 ## Coverage Report
 The current test coverage is 94.12%.
 Detailed reports can be found in `coverage/index.html`.
-If there are issues setting up Ruby locally, refer to the troubleshooting section.
+Just in case if there are issues setting up Ruby locally.

 ## Heroku App Usage